“Wow! It’s basically like I was on autopilot before. After trying Super Free Will™, I finally feel truly free!”

-Taking in basic information using sense data (in his case, seeing what ingredients he had in his fridge and smelling his oat milk to make sure it was still good to use)
+Taking in basic information using sense data (in his case, seeing what ingredients he had in his fridge and smelling his almond milk to make sure it was still good to use)

 Ideating some possible courses of action (dishes to make)

 And finally taking some time to introspect and eventually choosing what dish to make.
 This included conscious visual and linguistic thoughts related to the decision making process, like remembering he already had a muffin yesterday and didn’t want to eat that again.
 It also included non-verbal feelings of interest and disinterest toward each choice he ideated.

 Most philosophers at the time were content with the interpretation that free will is the ability to choose between different possible courses of actions.
 If that’s all it is, then technically, this subjective experience was a very simple version of just that.
 However, G was also a philosopher and mathematician and had a keen interest in the ideas of Gottfried Leibniz, David Lewis, Saul Kripke, and the notion of possible worlds.
 G wished for a version of free will that let him choose between not just a few different courses of action, but between all possible courses of action–all actions that were logically possible and allowed for by the laws of physics.